ttyS0/docker-other-transcode/README.md

 # Docker container for Don Melton's Other-Transcode Tool

 The `other-transcode` tool leverages `ffmpeg`, and by default tries to take advantage of hardware accelerated encoding.
-Since the different hardware dependencies are of varying levels of size and complexity, I've broken them up into three image types, `nvidia`, `vaapi`, `qsv`, and `sw`.
+Since the different hardware dependencies are of varying levels of size and complexity, I've broken them up into three image types, `nvidia`, `qsv`, and `sw`.

 ## NVidia